murkl/arch-os/docs/README.md

 ### 3. Boot from the USB device

-The Installer starts on its own.
+Arch OS starts on its own.
 The first page says where the rest of Arch OS is and asks the language:

 <p><img src="screenshots/welcome.png" alt="The welcome page: the project's address, and the language to read the rest in"></p>